dotnet/designs/accepted/2020/binary-data/binary-data.md

 ### Non-Goals

+* Providing this API in-box as part of `Microsoft.NetCore.App`
 * Allocation free zero-copying semantics.
 The primary goal is convenience and usability, not perf.
 Performance critical scenarios should be enabled by providing overloads with the existing low-level concepts, such as span.